xzanuy/frontend-nanodegree-arcade-game/README.md

 Your goal is to reach the water  but be careful with the frogs, if they touch you , you'll be starting from the begining.

+- player controls:
+arrow keys(https://image.freepik.com/free-vector/arrow-keys-vectors_637061.jpg "Arrow Keys") -Use the arrow keys to move the player in four directions

 ##Liscense

 MIT License